-Since 2020 I also work with Toggl Hiere for whom I create and review the technical interview questions on various topics (JS, TS, Node.js, React, Vue.js, git, HTML/CSS, SQL, algorithms, etc.)
+Since 2020 I also work with Toggl Hire for whom I create and review the technical interview questions on various topics (JS, TS, Node.js, React, Vue.js, git, HTML/CSS, SQL, algorithms, etc.)

 I have a formal CS education if you care about that kind of stuff.
 I own the Masters degree in Applied Math from the BSU (Minsk).

-I have a hobby I spend quite some time on, we call it intellectual games, it's a special kind of intellectual entertainment popular in xUSSR countries and among Russian-speaking people in the West.
-It's like a pub-quiz but with more sportish atmosphere and entourage, making it a bit similar to chess tournaments in that sense.
-I play, write and edit questions, and sometimes host the tournaments.
+I have a hobby I spend quite some time on, we call it mind games, a special kind of intellectual entertainment popular in xUSSR countries and among Russian-speaking people in the West.
+It's like a pub-quiz but with more competitive atmosphere and entourage, making it a bit similar to chess tournaments in that sense.
+I play, author and edit questions, and sometimes host the tournaments.

-I like travelling and dislike going to the office 9-to-5 (or even worse 10-to-8, you name it).
+I like traveling and dislike going to the office 9-to-5.
 That's why I'm looking for remote position.
 It also means I have more flexibility to spend time with the people I love.
-I don't mind and actually enjoy visiting the office occasionally to communicate with the team.
+Although I can, and actually enjoy visiting the office occasionally to meet with the team.